Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Appendix

 \section{Appendix}

-The Appendix is structured in the following manner.
-In \Cref{app:background}, we provide further background information regarding the problems discussed in the paper.
-In \Cref{app:proofs}, we provide the proofs of the results stated in the main body.
-In \Cref{app:imp_details}, we describe in more detail how to implement the TreeDSBM algorithm, and also discuss extensions of the methodology for improving convergence speed.
-In \Cref{app:experimental_details}, we give a full overview of the experimental setups in the main body, and include further discussions of the findings.
-In \Cref{app:additional_experiments} we provide additional experiments not included in the main body.
-Finally, \Cref{app:licenses} includes the licenses for assets used in this work.
+The Appendix is structured in the following way.
+In Appendix \ref{app:background}, we define the notation used and provide further background information regarding the problems discussed in the paper.
+In Appendix \ref{app:proofs}, we provide the proofs of the results stated in the main body.
+In Appendix \ref{app:imp_details}, we describe in more detail how to implement the TreeDSBM algorithm, and also discuss extensions of the methodology for improving convergence speed.
+In Appendix \ref{app:experimental_details}, we give a full overview of the experimental setups in the main body, and include further discussions of the findings.
+In Appendix \ref{app:additional_experiments} we provide additional experiments that could not be included in the main body due to space constraints.
+Finally, Appendix \ref{app:licenses} includes the licenses for assets used in this work.